Guidance

 9 tips: Conflicts between team and manager

-Even if a conflict has arisen between managers and employees, an atmosphere must be created in which everyone can openly say what is bothering them.
-To achieve this, it is necessary to create a level playing field between managers and employees, as otherwise not everyone dares to express themselves freely.
+Even if a conflict has arisen between you as a manager and one or more employees, an atmosphere must be created in which everyone can openly say what is bothering them.
+To do this, it is necessary to create a level playing field between manager and employee, as otherwise not everyone will dare to express themselves freely.
+Do you find it easy to accept feedback?
+Do you signal this in your team?
+Do you also admit mistakes?
+All of this is important for a good level playing field.

 If the entire team is involved, then it is a good idea to organize a leadership feedback session.